SARANGI

 are pressed down with the sides of the beds of the nails

-relatively short bow sets the gut strings swinging.
+short bow sets the gut strings swinging.
+The resounding

-The resounding 35 steel resonance strings produce an
+35 steel resonance strings produce an echo effect that

 The